ksyun-kenc/liuguang/README.md

 ### video_source

 A tool for testing.
-Download [here](https://ks3-cn-beijing.ksyun.com/liuguang/video_source.7z).
 Just run it, and it will generate simple pictures and write them as video frames to shared memory, then notify `cge` to fetch.
 You can use `cgc` to see these pictures.

 ### cgc